rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 {{< figure src="/images/epl.jpg" caption="Liverpool players celebrating winning the 2020 EPL championship" >}}

 And lastly, in regards to nationality, Spain and France’s presence at the top of the table across positions (including the omitted, but sizable ‘subs’ category) is conspicuous.
-Their positions as the top producers of football talent is an enigma that has been turned over by many football journalists across Europe for years, especially in light of France’s World Cup victory in 2018.
-Their prominence in this regard has since been theorized to be the result their respective national football federations’ dedicated efforts in detecting and nurturing promising young talent, making a compelling case study for well-organized investment in scouting and youth academies [^4] .
+Their positions as the top producers of soccer talent is an enigma that has been turned over by many soccer journalists across Europe for years, especially in light of France’s World Cup victory in 2018.
+Their prominence in this regard has since been theorized to be the result their respective national soccer federations’ dedicated efforts in detecting and nurturing promising young talent, making a compelling case study for well-organized investment in scouting and youth academies [^4] .